openumea/RDFtoHTML/README.md

 contained in the file.

 To further improve the readability, the converter also tries to download the specification for all predicates in the file.
-This allows it to generate a more human version of the predicates as well.
+This allows it to generate a more readable version of the predicates as well.

-The HTML files output by the converter will be html files with a language suffix (.en, .sv, etc.) to allow tools such as Apache mod_negotiation to serve different languages based on the users preferences.
+The HTML files output by the converter will be HTML files with a language suffix (.en, .sv, etc.) to allow tools such as Apache mod_negotiation to serve different languages based on the users preferences.